WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 fastboot flashing unlock
 ```

 Your phone will wipe itself and reboot to the Out of Box Experience in Android™ (OOBE).
-From then:
+From there:

 - In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "USB debugging" inside it.